The outstanding treatment that both the Xbox Series X and Series S received from Microsoft is finally in development and coming to Windows PCs.

 The concept of this DirectStorage API is not new at all.
 The idea has been circulating for a long time, but it was never introduced to the console or PC industries until the PlayStation 5 and the Xbox Series X were released at the end of 2020.

-Both of these consoles include their own solution that allows for more efficient storage access.
+Both of these consoles include their own technique that allows for more efficient storage access.

 Sony’s Solution